Nursing (NURS) 526

 - Identify factors that affect health and wellbeing including the determinants of health and the social determinants of health

 - Identify and utilize current recommendations for preventative screening in the adult population

 - Utilize clinical practice guidelines and review internet-based sources of information about evidence-based health care for adults

-- Provide evidence-based clinical services to well adults and to those presenting with common acute and chronic health concerns, at a level appropriate to a beginning practitioner, including:
+- Model evidence-based clinical services to well adults and to those presenting with common acute and chronic health concerns, at a level appropriate to a beginning practitioner, including:

 a. health history and physical examination